AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootVersionedOptimisticLockingAndDettachedEntity/README.md

 **[Versioned Optimistic Locking And Detached Entities Sample](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootManyToManySetAndOrderBy)**

 **Description:** This is a sample application that shows how versioned (`@Version`) optimistic locking and detached entity works.
-Running the application will result in an optimistic locking specific exception (e.g., `OptimisticLockingFailureException`).
+Running the application will result in an optimistic locking specific exception (e.g., the Spring Boot specific, `OptimisticLockingFailureException`).

 **Key points:**\
      - in a transaction, fetch an entity via `SELECT`; commit transaction and close the persistence context\